 In addition to questions of safety, league officials in several US jurisdictions have questioned the use of crutches - and therefore of adaptive players - on the grounds that they're additional equipment and not approved under soccer regulations.

-On the highest international level, the Court of Arbitration for Sport ruled on the case of Oscar Pistorius, the bi-lateral amputee sprinter from South Africa.
+That position may disappear since the Court of Arbitration for Sport ruling on the case of Oscar Pistorius, the bi-lateral amputee sprinter from South Africa.

 We've provided information to parents and leagues questioning the use of crutches on the pitch, and will be happy to do so again.

 As far as FIFA is concerned, the use of crutches by adaptive players is not only allowed, it's encouraged.
 FIFA endorsed and was a co-sponsor of the first All Africa Amputee Football (Soccer) Tournament held in Freetown, Sierra Leone, in February, 2007 - a tournament where all competitors played on crutches.

 We hope these have answered your concerns.
 But if you have additional questions, please feel free to